Online ISSN: 2348-8948

-International Journal of Pharmaceutics and Drug Analysis framed its publication policy based on the standards established by the International Committee of Medical Journal Editors (ICMJE), Open Access Scholarly Publishers Association, etc.
+International Journal of Pharmaceutics and Drug Analysis framed its publication policy based on the standards established by the Committee on Publication Ethics (COPE), International Committee of Medical Journal Editors (ICMJE), Open Access Scholarly Publishers Association, etc.

 IJPDA is an electronic peer-reviewed International Quarterly Research Journal committed to upholding the highest standards of publication ethics.
 To provide our readers with a journal of the highest quality we state the following principles of Publication Ethics and Malpractice Statement.
 All articles not in accordance with these standards will be removed from the publication if malpractice is discovered at any time even after the publication.
 IJPDA is checking all papers in a peer-review process.

 If the corresponding author wants to withdraw his/her article, they must contact the chief editor through email.
 IJPDA Doesn't Collect processing fees if the article is withdrawn within 15 days after submission.
 After this stipulated period, if the author requests for withdrawal, the article processing charges (APC) need to be paid by the author.

 The editor must ensure a fair double-blind peer-review of the submitted articles for publication.
 They will strive to prevent any potential conflict of interests between the author and editorial and review personnel.
 Editors will also ensure that all the information related to submitted manuscripts is kept confidential before publishing.
 Editor-in-Chief will coordinate the work of the editors.